|

 Even

-though Petrus wasn't as the actual producer of the music, as
+though Petrus wasn't as the actual producer of the music,

 The